Robbie Koenig: Playing career

 Koenig achieved a career-high singles ranking of World No. 262, notably reaching the third round of Washington in 1992.
 He had wins early on in his singles career over the likes of Tim Henman, Pat Rafter, Yevgeny Kafelnikov and Felix Mantilla.
 Most of his success, however, came in doubles.
 He won 5 titles (with 6 further finals), reaching a career-high doubles ranking of World No. 28 in May 2003.
 As well as his US Open doubles semi-finals appearance in 1998, Koenig reached the round-of-16 twice at Wimbledon in 1998 and 1999.
 He was also a quarter-finalist on 3 other occasions at the US Open in 1997, 2001 and 2004.
 In Mixed Doubles he reached the semi-finals of the Australian Open and Wimbledon in 2001 and the US Open in 2002.

 He also represented South Africa in Davis Cup on four occasions and was captained by 1985 Wimbledon finalist, Kevin Curren.

 Commentating career

 Koenig is known for his commentary on the ATP World Tour at their Masters 1000 events matches broadcast on Tennis Channel as well as the online tennis broadcast site TennisTV, often as part of a commentating duo alongside Jason Goodall.
-Often regarded as “the voice of tennis”, he is a regular at both the Australian Open and US Open.
+Often regarded as “the voice of tennis”, he is a regular in both the Australian Open, Roland Garros and the US Open.
 He can also be heard on Amazon Prime UK, Fox Sports in Australia, Star Sports in Asia, ESPN International as well as SuperSport in South Africa where he co-hosts during the Grand Slam events.
-He strayed commentating in 2007 for ATP Media.
+He started commentating in 2007 for ATP Media.

-Koenig co-hosted and commentated on ‘The Match in Africa’ where Roger Federer and Rafa Nadal played in front of the biggest live tennis audience ever at the time!
+Koenig co-hosted and commentated on ‘The Match in Africa’ where Roger Federer and Rafa Nadal played in front of the biggest live tennis audience ever at the time.